 How to Care and Maintain Your Knife

 Following the investment of your knife (or knives), you should also seriously consider its maintenance.
-While this is understandably difficult for the everyday cook, taking great care of them is critically important for its lifespan.
-Sharpened knives will naturally dull with use, and depending on the material, may rust.
-While this may be a pain, treat your knives like musical instruments, which need fine-tuning and check-ups from time to time.
+While this is understandably difficult for the everyday cook, taking great care of them is critically important for their lifespan.
+Sharpened knives will naturally dull with use and may rust depending on the material.
+While this may be a pain, treat your knives like musical instruments, which need fine-tuning and check-ups occasionally.

 1. Maintaining Your Knife

-There are a few things you could do to maintain the knife at home.
+There are a few things you could do to maintain your knives at home.

-- Use a ceramic rod to align the blade — From time to time, simply slice downwards on both sides of the knife about ten times to “bend” the edge back (double bevel blades only).
+- Use a ceramic rod to align the blade — From time to time, slice downwards on both sides of the knife about ten times to “bend” the edge back (double bevel blades only).
+This will help with maintaining edge retention.

-- Wipe your knives well after washing — Unless you wish for stubborn rust to overtake your blade, always wipe down your knives after hand washing.
+- Wipe your knives well after washing — Unless you wish for stubborn rust to overtake your blade, always wipe down your knives, including the handle, after hand washing.
 Also, in general, you should never wash any knife in the dishwasher.
 The hot water and harsh chemicals from the dish detergent will damage your knife.
+Store in a dry place.

-- Use the right surface to cut — Your chopping board can also affect your knife’s lifespan.
-Avoid using fancy boards like granite, glass, or other hard surfaces that can chip away the blade and use wood, plastic, or bamboo boards.
+- Use a proper surface to cut — Your chopping board can also affect your knife’s lifespan.
+Avoid fancy boards like granite, glass, or other hard surfaces that can chip away the blade, and use wood, plastic, or bamboo boards.

 2. How to Test A Knife’s Sharpness